 What type of pension do you have?

 These pensions are now the most common workplace pensions in the UK.
-If you've taken out a pension yourself – like a personal pension or a self-invested pension (called a SIPP) - it will also be a defined contribution pension.
+If you have taken out a pension yourself – like a personal pension or a self-invested pension (called a SIPP) - it will also be a defined contribution pension.

 Another pension that may be available through your workplace is a ‘defined benefit’ pension.
 These pensions promise specified benefits at retirement – usually an income for life based on the salary you had received.